m-Py/minDiff/README.md

 ```

-We can see that gender ratios are very different between dormitories. `createGroups()` offers the possibility to consider categorical variables in its assigment, they are passed via the `criteria_nominal` parameter.
+We can see that gender ratios are very different between dormitories. `createGroups()` offers the possibility to consider categorical variables when creating  groups.
+These are passed via the `criteria_nominal` parameter.
 Let's try this out:

 ```S